jcharit1/Identifying-Ad-Images/README.md

 I tackled these challenges by:

 1. Turning the continuous variables into binary variables where missing values is a feature.
-2. Using algorithms robust to unfavorable feature to observation ratios --like random forest which will only use a sample of the features per model fit.
+2. Using algorithms robust to unfavorable feature to observation ratios -- like random forest, which will only use a sample of the features per model fit.
-3. Using variance threshold based feature selection and regularized models to avoid using many uninformative sparse features in the model.
+3. Using variance threshold based feature selection and regularized models to avoid introducing too many uninformative sparse features to the model.
 4. Avoiding more data-hungry cross-validation strategies like nested cross-validation.
-5. Adjusting class weights and used sampling techniques like SMOTE and Tomek Link removal.
+5. Adjusting class weights and using sampling techniques like SMOTE and Tomek Link removal.

 ### Results